pedrobarrostech/grid/packages/calc/Readme.md

 1. Able to return multiple results based on cell-dependency
 1. Able to run multiple calculations (batch)
 1. Able to run single calculation
+1. Ability to run in cloudflare workers (Todo)

 ```